dylburger/openintro-stats/questions/chapter-1.md

 * A summary statistic is a single number summarizing a large amount of data.
 * We call the possible values of a categorical variable its "levels".
 * If the values of a categorical variable have a natural ordering, it is called an "ordinal" variable. _Normal_ categorical variables without this property are called nominal variables.
+* Variables are associated if their values move together.
+This association may not be linear, and could be negative (as one value moves up, the other moves down).
 * If two variables are not associated, they are independent.
 There is no evident relationship to be derived between the two variables.
 * What's the problem with anecdotal evidence?
 1.) small number of cases, and 2.) not representative of the total population.
 Such evidence may be true and verifiable, but it may also represent extraordinary cases.